 Preterm labor is defined as regular uterine contractions and cervical changes before 37 weeks of pregnancy.
 Preterm birth is defined as live birth between 20 0/7 weeks and 36 6/7 weeks of gestation.
 Approximately half of patients who deliver prematurely are diagnosed with preterm labor.
 Risk factors include a previous preterm birth, a short cervical length during pregnancy, and multiple gestation.
 Clinical features include early onset of contractions, premature cervical changes, or premature rupture of membranes.
 The diagnosis is usually clinical and can be supported by a cervical ultrasound and/or fetal fibronectin detection test.
 Treatment includes tocolysis, antenatal steroids to improve fetal lung maturity, and magnesium sulfate to provide fetal neuroprotection.
 Tocolytic agents are used to prolong pregnancy to gain time for steroids and magnesium sulfate to take effect.
-Complications of the preterm child include intraventricular hemorrhage, respiratory distress syndrome, and necrotizing enterocolitis.
+Complications of the preterm infant include intraventricular hemorrhage, neonatal respiratory distress syndrome, and necrotizing enterocolitis.
 Avoidance of modifiable risk factors, management of cervical insufficiency, and vaginal progesterone supplementation can help prevent preterm labor in certain risk groups.

 - Preterm labor: Regular uterine contractions with cervical effacement, dilation, or both before 37 weeks gestation.

-- Complications of preterm birth are the leading cause of death in children < 5 years of age worldwide
+- Complications of preterm birth are the leading cause of death in children < 5 years of age worldwide.

 Epidemiological data refers to the US, unless otherwise specified.

 - History of preterm birth

 - Maternal and fetal medical conditions

 - Substance use; (e.g., alcohol or drugs)